openpsa/jsgrid/README.md

 Enjoy!

-## Install notes
+## Installataion
-Download grid.js from [our download builder](http://openpsa.github.io/grid.js/download/index.html) where you can choose exactly the components and language you want, or you can just download the files from the `dist/` folder that includes all the components.
+Download grid.js from [our download builder](http://openpsa.github.io/grid.js/download/index.html) where you can choose exactly the components and language you want, or you can just download the files from the `dist/` folder that include all the components.
-You can use the jQuery bundled or the one you use in your existing project (if existing). grid.js support actually jQuery 1.6+.
+You can use the bundled jQuery or the one you use in your existing project. grid.js requires jQuery 1.6+.
 Include jQuery and grid.js in your HTML :

 ```html